Jamie Foxx: Personal life

-Foxx has two daughters: model, actress, and television producer Corinne Foxx, born in 1994; and another daughter Anelise Bishop born in 2008.
+Foxx has two daughters: model, actress, and television producer Corinne Foxx, born in 1994; and another daughter Anelise Bishop, born in 2008.
 Corinne made her formal debut at the Bal des débutantes in November 2014 and was named Miss Golden Globe 2016 on November 18, 2015.
+In May 2026, it was reported that Foxx was expecting his third child with his girlfriend, Alyce Huckstepp.

 Foxx grew up a fan of the Dallas Cowboys.

 In 2008, Foxx filmed a public service announcement for DoSomething to promote food drives in local communities.

 From 2013 to 2019, Foxx was rumored to be in a relationship with actress Katie Holmes.

 On January 18, 2016, he rescued a young man from a burning vehicle that crashed outside his home.
 The driver, Brett Kyle, was driving his truck "at a high rate of speed" when it left the road, traveled into a drainage ditch, and rolled over several times.
 Kyle was arrested for driving under the influence of alcohol.

 On October 26, 2020, Foxx announced that his sister DeOndra Dixon had died.
 She was 36 years old and had been born with Down syndrome.
 She had been an ambassador for the Global Down Syndrome Foundation.

+In 2026, John Davidson, a Tourette syndrome campaigner, involuntarily shouted racial slurs at the BAFTA Awards.
+Jamie Foxx responded publicly, calling it "unacceptable" and stating, "Nah he meant that sh**," sparking mixed reactions.
+Davidson later apologized, explaining his condition and expressing remorse.